mckelvey/instagram-node-lib/README.md

       complete: function(data, pagination){
           // data is a javascript object/array/null matching that shipped Instagram
-          // when available (mostly /recent), pagination is a javascript object with the pagination information },
+          // when available (mostly /recent), pagination is a javascript object with the pagination information
+          // for example use cursor pagination in the follows or other methods Instagram.users.follows({ cursor: pagination.next_cursor });
+        },
       error: function(errorMessage, errorObject, caller){
           // errorMessage is the raised error message